krishanthisera/CKS-Challenges/challenge-02.md

   - 3036
 - and the whitelisted namespace, which is `prod`

-So first it is required see the existing labels attached to the `prod` namespace
+So first, lets see what are the existing labels attached to `prod` namespace.

 ```shell
 k get ns prod --show-labels